rootslab/hoar/Readme.md

 > **_Hoar_**, a light semantic versioning parser/comparator.

-> A "version" is described by the v2.0.0 specification found at http://semver.org/ or [github repo](https://github.com/mojombo/semver/blob/master/semver.md).
+> A "semantic version", or "semver", is described by the v2.0.0 specification found at http://semver.org/ or [github repo](https://github.com/mojombo/semver/blob/master/semver.md).

 ###Install